 In March 2018, the Company's Board of Directors approved a stock repurchase program authorizing the Company to repurchase up to \$500 million of its Class A Common Stock ("March 2018 Stock Plan").
 In May 2021, the Company's Board of Directors approved a stock repurchase program authorizing the Company to repurchase up to \$500 million of its Class A Common Stock ("May 2021 Stock Plan").
-In February 2022, the Company's Board of Directors approved a stock repurchase up to \$500 million of its class A Common Stock ("May 2021 Stock Plan").
-In February 2022, the Company's Board of Directors approved a stock repurchase up to \$500 million of its Class A Common Stock under an open-ended plan ("February 2022 Stock Plan").
+In February 2022, the Company's Board of Directors approved a stock repurchase program authorizing the Company to repurchase up to \$500 million of its Class A Common Stock under an open-ended plan ("February 2022 Stock Plan").